 This is one of the worst nightmares of any customer of a password manager.

 For over a decade we’ve been advised to use password management apps such as LastPass, 1Password, or others.
+Losing control of passwords is one of the most famous security vulnerabilities.
 The argument is that they enable the easy and secure creation, storage, retrieval, use, and regular change of very strong passwords – strings that can be over a dozen characters long, employing upper case, lower case, numerals, and special characters.

 What’s more, a password manager enables anyone to use a unique very strong password for each account they own – no duplicates anywhere.